JSS95/araviq6/README.md

 1. `VideoFrameWorker`
 2. `VideoFrameProcessor`

 QVideoFrame comes from and goes to Qt6's `QVideoSink`.
-`VideoFrameWorker` converts QVideoFrame to numpy array, performs processing, and sends the result to downstream.
+AraViQ6's `VideoFrameWorker` converts QVideoFrame to numpy array, performs processing, and sends the results to downstream in both QVideoFrame and NDArray.
 User may subclass the worker to define own processing.

 `VideoFrameProcessor` wraps the worker and provides API around it.
 Worker is mulithreaded in the processor.

-Processor provides the result in both QVideoFrame and NDArray.

 ## Array-based pipeline